moritalous/bedrock-mcp-streamlit/README.md

 ## Overview

-The application uses Langchain and Bedrock to create a chat model and interacts with MCP servers defined in `mcp_config.json` to access various tools.
+The application uses Langchain and Bedrock to create a chat model, using the model specified in `config.json` as a parameter for Langchain's `init_chat_model` function (see [https://python.langchain.com/docs/how_to/chat_models_universal_init/](https://python.langchain.com/docs/how_to/chat_models_universal_init/)).
+It interacts with MCP (Model Context Protocol) servers defined in `mcp_config.json` to access various tools.
+MCP is an open protocol that standardizes how applications provide context to LLMs (see [https://modelcontextprotocol.io/](https://modelcontextprotocol.io/)).
+The chat history is saved in YAML files.
+The `util.py` module defines `MessageProcessor` and its subclasses, which handle the processing of messages using different models.

 ## Features